greenelab/knowledge-graph-review/content/response-to-reviewers.md

 > More importantly, you don't show how they can be applied or used in the context of knowledge graphs as claimed?

-**We agree that the text wasn't explicit enough on definiting how some techniques apply to knoweledge graphs.
-We have updated our text to emphasize this point.**
+**We agree that the text wasn't explicit enough on how  knoweledge graphs are applied as input and have updated our text to fix this issue.**

 ```diff
 - In practice $U$ is usually used to represent nodes in a knowledge graph, but $V^{T}$ can also be used [..;..].